 First Guide to Disaster Victim Identification was produced by INTERPOL in 1984, which is accepted globally as standard for DVI protocol.
 It includes 4 stages to faultlessly identify victims- Crime scene examination, Post-mortem data (like fingerprints, odontology, recording physical indications & DNA profiling), Ante-mortem data (for example, dental records, documents having thumb impressions, IDs, etc.) and lastly Reconciliation.

-Although, forensic scientists have been using several methods for identification of disaster victim like Forensic odontology, facial-recognition, 3-D Facial reconstruction, etc., techniques like radiocarbon dating contribute more and more in forensic research fields.
+Although forensic scientists have been using several methods for the identification of disaster victims like Forensic odontology, facial recognition, 3-D Facial reconstruction, etc., techniques like radiocarbon dating contribute more and more in forensic research fields.
 This technique of measuring 14C level in human tissues could help forensic scientists to determine age and year of birth in cases involving unidentified human remains.

-Study of past 6 decades reveals that the amount of radiocarbon in any tissue or human remains depends on where and when they were born, or more precisely, when their tissues were formed.
-This is possible because of the reason that, the production of 14C in the atmosphere has not been constant over time (due to fluctuation in the amount of cosmic rays reaching to the earth).
+Study of the past 6 decades reveals that the amount of radiocarbon in any tissue or human remains depends on where and when they were born, or more precisely when their tissues were formed.
+This is possible because of the reason that the production of 14C in the atmosphere has not been constant over time (due to fluctuation in the number of cosmic rays reaching to the earth).

-Later they found that unlike tooth enamel, soft tissues are constantly made or remade during life.
-Thus, their 14C level express those changes in the atmosphere, i.e. soft tissues like blood, hair and nails could indicate the year.
-They concluded that the year of death determinations based on the nails were precise within 3 years.
+Later they found that, unlike tooth enamel, soft tissues are constantly made or remade during life.
+Thus, their 14C level expresses those changes in the atmosphere, i.e. soft tissues like blood, hair, and nails could indicate the year.
+They concluded that the year of death determinations based on the nails was precise within 3 years.

-Besides radiocarbon dating method that required huge amount of samples , today researchers use AMS (Accelerator Mass Spectrometers) to count 14c atoms in a sample and also, different methods are introduced to reduce the chances of sample contaminations to utilize this technique for human identification.
+Besides the radiocarbon dating method that required a huge amount of samples, today researchers use AMS (Accelerator Mass Spectrometers) to count 14c atoms in a sample, and also, different methods are introduced to reduce the chances of sample contaminations to utilize this technique for human identification.